nirajmehta960/GlobalEdMentor/README.md

 - **Arrays**: Multiple programs per university, multiple universities per mentor
 - **Embedded Documents**: Session includes all related information in one document
 - **No Joins Required**: All related data accessible from single document

-## Contact & Support

-For issues or questions about the database or application, refer to the query comments in `MySQL Implementation/SQL_Queries.sql` or `NoSQL Implementation/MongoDB_Queries.js` or check the application error messages.